cofoundry-cms/Cofoundry.Docs/src/Content Management/Data Model Annotations/Primitives.md

-﻿Primitive and basic types such as `string` and `int` display using a default editor that corresponds with their type.
+Primitive and basic types such as `string` and `int` display using a default editor that corresponds with their type.
 The default editor can be overridden by adding data annotations.

 Supported primitive types include: